Create NCache Client Deployment in AKS

 You can verify that you have entered PowerShell by the tag

-Now, you need to import NCache PowerShell module to start using NCache specific PowerShell tools.
+Now, you need to import the NCache PowerShell module to start using NCache specific PowerShell tools.

-To use NCache PowerShell module, NCache must be installed on your machine.
+To use the NCache PowerShell module, NCache must be installed on your machine.

 You will find the required NuGet packages at NCache NuGet Packages

 To install these packages in your client application, follow the steps mentioned in Install NuGet in Microsoft Visual Studio

 Once the packages have been successfully installed, create a docker image of your client application.